youry/AlgorithmicTradingPublic/AutoDataCollector/README.md

 # Auto Data Collector (FMP → PostgreSQL)

 ## Overview
-This system continuously collects 5-minute interval stock, index, and commodity price data from the Financial Modeling Prep (FMP) API and stores it into a PostgreSQL database.
+This system continuously collects 5-minute interval stock, index, and commodity price data from the Financial Modelling Prep (FMP) API and stores it in a PostgreSQL database.

 The Auto Data Collector is designed to run within our Arbutus Cloud VM instance, where it operates as a background service managed by systemd timers.
 This setup ensures that market data is collected routinely and continuously throughout trading hours, maintaining hourly database updates for all tracked tickers